devmtnaing/liveheats/README.md

 The main focus is to allow teachers to create studnets and races.
 The teacher is to register studnets into races and record the results.

 It has been a long time since I wrote react.
-The code so far might know follow the best practices.
+The code so far might not follow the best practices.

 ## Getting Started